 First, and foremost, an accurate baseline fixed asset inventory report must be established.

-This means, either; reconciling existing fixed asset records to the installed physical asset base, or performing an initial baseline wall to wall physical inventory.
+This means, either; reconciling existing fixed asset records to the installed physical asset base, or performing an initial baseline wall to wall physical inventory of fixed assets.

 In either case, a comprehensive physical inventory must be performed.

 Accuracy is key, as this data set reflects the core value of the solution, from both a financial as well as operational standpoint.
-Implementing the most cutting edge, automated tracking system is useless with inaccurate, outdated records of your inventory.
+Implementing the most cutting edge, automated tracking system is useless with inaccurate, outdated records of your fixed assets.

 It is during this phase that automatic data capture (ADC) technologies are deployed, such as affixing barcode or RFID labels to your assets.

-Once the issue of attaining a reliable database is resolved, the next goal is establish a means to effectively track and manage these assets.
+Once the issue of attaining a reliable database is resolved, the next goal is establish a means to effectively track and manage these assets ongoing.
 Without this, you will be back where you started before you know it.

 Depending on the size, budget, and demands of the organization, this can vary from a basic barcode system, to a more complex system using various automatic data capture technologies (such as RFID, biometrics, GPS, etc.).